-How often have you found yourself with too many photos and applications taking up too much of your phone’s memory?
+How often have you found yourself with too many photos and mobile applications taking up too much of your phone’s memory?
 If you’re like a lot of people, you may have encountered this problem.
 It’s frustrating.
-You need to clear off some items from your phone so you can either use what you already have or add new images and applications.
+You need to clear out some items from your phone so you can either use what you already have or add new images and apps.

 So what do you do?
 Delete old text messages?
 Sure.
 That will free up some space.
 Remove some old photos and videos – especially the duplicates or the ones that aren’t quite in focus?
 That will help too.
 But the quickest thing to do is to remove the apps that you do not use.

 “But wait!
 I am a business owner with an app!
 I don’t want anyone to have a reason to delete my app.”